Pierre Puget: Marseille and Toulon

 The death of the Grand Admiral in 1646 ended his first work in naval decoration.
 He began painting, mostly religious works, in the style of Annibale Carracci and Rubens.
 He also received a commission in 1649 to make several public fountains for new squares in Toulon.
 In 1652 he was commissioned to make baptismal fonts for the Marseille cathedral.
-From 1662 to 1665 he made a series of paintings for the Cathedral of Marseille.
+From 1662 to 1665, he made a series of paintings for the Cathedral of Marseille.

-He was recognized as a painter but still poorly paid; In 1653 he was commissioned by the Brotherhood of Corpus Domini to make two large paintings, The Baptism of Clovis and the Baptism of Constantine (now in the Marseille Museum of Art), for a total of one hundred forty livres, a very small amount for the time and amount of the work.
+He was recognized as a painter but still poorly paid; In 1653, he was commissioned by the Brotherhood of Corpus Domini to make two large paintings, The Baptism of Clovis and the Baptism of Constantine (now in the Marseille Museum of Art), for a total of one hundred forty livres, a very small amount for the time and amount of the work.
 He completed another religious painting, Salvator Mundi, in December 1655.
 Altogether he is recorded as having painted fifty-six paintings, of which nineteen were documented in 1868 as still existing.
 A serious illness in 1665 and advice of doctors caused him to abandon painting entirely.

 In 1650, he was living in Toulon, and was married there.
 He turned his attention entirely to sculpture.
-In 1655 he received his first important commission for the sculptural decoration of the entrance of the town hall of Toulon; he produced a porch supported by muscular atlantes, still in existence on a new municipal building facing the port.
+In 1655, he received his first important commission for the sculptural decoration of the entrance of the Hôtel de Ville in Toulon; he produced a porch supported by muscular atlantes, still in existence on a new municipal building facing the port.
 He used as his models two of the muscular workers who unloaded ships along the quay in front of the building.
 Their faces and postures in the sculpture vividly expressed their struggle with the weight on their shoulders.
 The work was finished in 1657.
 He was paid fifteen hundred livres, to which the city authorities, pleased with the work, added a supplement of two hundred livres.
 His work was widely praised, and terra-cotta copies were made and circulated.
 Puget was converted from a modestly-talented painter to a celebrated sculptor.